banksad/statsfinder/README.md

-# StatsChat Lite
+# StatsFinder

+## Public repo note

+This is an independent experimental prototype.
+It is not an official ONS product.

+The project uses public official data sources where available and aims to preserve clear source attribution and provenance throughout the application.

-**StatsChat Lite** is an experimental lightweight application for discovering, inspecting, and retrieving official statistical series.
+**StatsFinder** is an experimental lightweight application for discovering, inspecting, and retrieving official statistical series.

 The project explores a simple idea: